Menu>>

 Three years later, in March 1951, Jim Riding bought a company called Queensgate Motors from his brother-in-law Walter Carefoot whose premises were on Blackpool Road Longridge.

-On November the 5th 1954 Jim Riding bought back his original depot on Whittingham Road along with the vehicles from British Road Services Ltd and decided to retain the original W & J Riding name, even though his father William took no part in the purchase.
+On November the 5th 1954 Jim Riding had also bought back his original depot on Whittingham Road along with the vehicles from British Road Services Ltd and decided to retain the original W & J Riding name, even though his father William took no part in the purchase.

 At this time Ernie Higginson, from the Preston BRS depot, joined the company and thanks to his connections got Riding’s into the ICI Hillhouse works at Blackpool which opened up a vast amount of traffic for the company between Lancashire and the North East.